appcelerator-archive/titanium-code-processor/README.md

 applications (See the API documentation in the 'docs' folder for more information on using the code processor as a library).

+Note: In this document, whenever a data structure is defined, it uses the following convention:

+**[{name}]** [&lt;optional&gt;] _{type}_ [{description}]

+Fields in [] are optional.
+If the type definition does not explicitly say &lt;optional&gt;, then it is required.
+If a type has children, i.e. it is an object or array, then it's children are specified using indented lines immediately below the type definition.
+Object properties always have a name and array entries never have a name.

 ## Table of Contents
 * [Quick Start](#quick-start)
 	* [Install Using NPM](#install-using-npm)